Sameera-shakir/My-demo-project/README.md

 # My-demo-project
-This is my Demo Project
+This is my Flex Project
 Author name: Sameera Shakir.